Australian Security Intelligence Organisation: Collection of foreign intelligence

-ASIO also has the power to collect foreign intelligence within Australia at the request of the Minister for Foreign Affairs or the Minister for Defence.
-Known as Joint Intelligence Operations, and usually conducted in concert with the Australian Secret Intelligence Service the purpose of these operations is the gathering of security intelligence on and from foreign officials, organisations or companies.
+ASIO's authority relates exclusively to domestic intelligence and intervention, however ASIO may take part in domestic intelligence gathering relating to a foreign threat alongside the Australian Secret Intelligence Service, Australian Signals Directorate and Australian Geospatial-Intelligence Organisation.
+ASIO has the power to collect foreign intelligence within Australia on the issuance of a warrant by the Attorney-General.

 Accountability

 Because of the nature of its work, ASIO does not make details of its activities public and law prevents the identities of ASIO officers from being disclosed.
 ASIO and the Australian Government say that operational measures ensuring the legality of ASIO operations have been established.

-ASIO briefs the Attorney-General on all major issues affecting security and he/she is also informed of operations when considering granting warrants enabling the special investigative powers of ASIO.
-Furthermore, the Attorney-General issues guidelines with respect to the conduct of ASIO investigations relating to politically motivated violence and its functions of obtaining intelligence relevant to security.
+ASIO briefs the attorney-general on all major issues affecting security and they are also informed of operations when considering granting warrants enabling the special investigative powers of ASIO.
+Furthermore, the attorney-general issues guidelines with respect to the conduct of ASIO investigations relating to politically motivated violence and its functions of obtaining intelligence relevant to security.

 ASIO reports to several governmental and parliamentary committees dealing with security, legislative and financial matters.
 This includes the Parliamentary Joint Committee on Intelligence and Security and the Senate’s Legal and Constitutional Affairs Committee.
-A classified annual report is provided to the government, an unclassified edited version of which is tabled in federal Parliament.
+A classified annual report is provided to the government, an unclassified edited version of which is tabled in federal parliament.

 The Office of the Inspector-General of Intelligence and Security was established in 1986 to provide additional oversight of Australia’s security and intelligence agencies.
-The Inspector-General has complete access to all ASIO records and has a range of inquisitorial powers.
+The inspector-general has complete access to all ASIO records and has a range of inquisitorial powers.